On the Enumeration and Asymptotic Analysis of Fibonacci Compositions: Introduction and basic definitions

+\end{enumerate} \end{definition} These sequences are the subject of study of many recent papers in number theory; see for instance \cite{Bol, Gil, LiM, MilWan1, MilWan2}.
+Of course, the Fibonacci numbers are a PLRS with order $2$, where $c_1 = c_2 = 1$.

 Now we briefly outline the contents of the remainder of the paper.
-Section \ref{(0, 1)} will discuss some theory of power series that will be needed for the generating functions that arise in enumerating compositions.
-Section \ref{asymp} provides the needed asymptotic results for individual sequences of positive numbers.
-Then the heart of the paper is comprised of Sections \ref{poly} and \ref{PLRS}, which compare asymptotics of Fibonacci compositions to compositions of integer-valued polynomials with positive leading coefficient and PLRSs, respectively.
-Finally, Section \ref{end} summarizes the results and discusses a few possible directions for future projects.
+First, Section \ref{combiFib} provides estimates comparing the number of Fibonacci compositions to the number of standard compositions, including the case where the first $m - 1$ summands can not be used in the Fibonacci compositions.
+Beyond that section, the brief Section \ref{(0, 1)} provides the necessary background and results on the theory of power series.
+Section \ref{asymp} provides asymptotic results for increasing sequences of positive numbers, and Section \ref{PLRS} compares asymptotics of Fibonacci compositions to compositions involving summands from an arbitrary PLRS.
+Finally, Section \ref{end} discusses a few possible directions for future projects.